LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Sometimes is useful to write debugging or logging messages from tests when running them manually.
 But those messages are better suppressed when running the tests automated.
-A common solution is to use _meta-messages_ (see the corresponding section in the Handbook).
-For example:
+A common solution is to use debug _meta-messages_.
+For
+example:

 	:- uses(logtalk, [
 		print_message(debug, my_app, Message) as dbg(Message)